h-yung/experimental-vis/README.md

 Cleanup

 - husky
-- eslint (and helpful shortlist for config)[https://cathalmacdonnacha.com/setting-up-eslint-prettier-in-vitejs], except make sure to use **.eslintrc.cjs** not .js, all else same.
+- eslint [(and helpful shortlist for config)](https://cathalmacdonnacha.com/setting-up-eslint-prettier-in-vitejs), except make sure to use **.eslintrc.cjs** not .js, all else same.
 - prettier
 - pretty-quick